Fossil fuel power station: Environmental impacts

 Acid rain is caused by the emission of nitrogen oxides and sulfur dioxide.
 These gases may be only mildly acidic themselves, yet when they react with the atmosphere, they create acidic compounds such as sulfurous acid, nitric acid and sulfuric acid which fall as rain, hence the term acid rain.
-In Europe and the US, stricter emission laws and decline in heavy industries have reduced the environmental hazards associated with this problem, leading to lower emissions after their peak in 1960s.
+In Europe and the US, stricter emission laws and a decline in heavy industries have reduced the environmental hazards associated with this problem, leading to lower emissions after their peak in the 1960s.

 In 2008, the European Environment Agency (EEA) documented fuel-dependent emission factors based on actual emissions from power plants in the European Union.